Ranjit Sahai, PE, F.ASCE (NCS President, 2013-14)

 He authored five books and wrote hundreds of articles in computer magazines from 1987 to 1999.
 His fifth book titled Teach Yourself MicroStation/J became his most successful book of its time, published on January 26 in 1999.
 To get a glimpse of what the book meant to its readers, feel free to browse through its Reader Feedback.

-He starts work on his sixth book on April 28, 2024, titled Infrastructure: It's Future, Present and Past.
+He starts work on his sixth book on April 28, 2024, titled Infrastructure: It's Future, and Past to Present.
 Its anticipated date of release is January 26, 2028.
 You are welcome to share his journey to authoring Infrastructure: It's Future, Present, and Past in an upcoming Bentley User Communities group titled Infrastructure: Its Future, Present and Past.